equivalent/scrapbook2/archive/blogs/2016-09-simple-ralis-authentication-for-one-user.md

  `ADMIN_PASS=bar ADMIN_USERNAME=foo RAILS_ENV=development rails server`

-Or you can use tool like [direnv](http://direnv.net/) or gem [Figaro](https://github.com/laserlemon/figaro) to set local ENV variables.0 variables
+Or you can use tool like [direnv](http://direnv.net/) or gem [Figaro](https://github.com/laserlemon/figaro) to set local ENV variables.

 > If you want to learn more why storing sensitive data in ENV variable
 > is so crucial I'm recommending this article  https://12factor.net/config